Lutonet/lutonet-terminal-js/docs/basics.md

 `writeSuccess(string, title)` like `writeLine(string)` styled as success - can diplay a `title` before message

-`read(question)` returns char when user press any key on the command line.
-String with question will be displayed on the command line before the terminal symbol
+`read(question, keys)` _promise_ returns char when user presses any key on the command line.
+String with `question` will be displayed on the command line before the terminal symbol.
+Parameter `keys` can specify valid keys - other pressed keys will be ignored.
+example: ` terminal.read('Do you agree?',['y','n'])

-`readLine(question)` returns string when user hits enter with all he typed
+`readLine(question)` _promise_ returns string when user hits enter with all he typed

 ## Logger methots

 _To Do_

+## Terminal commands

+`clear` cleans the screen